Jinzang/App-Followme/README.md

 - [App::Followme::UploadSite](https://metacpan.org/pod/App::Followme::UploadSite)

     This module uploads changed files to a remote site.
-The default method to do the uploads is ftp, but that can be changed by changing the parameter upload\_pkg.
+The default method to do the uploads is local copy, but that can be changed by changing the parameter upload\_pkg.
     This package computes a checksum for every file in the site.
 If the checksum has changed since the last time it was run, the file is uploaded to the remote site.
     If there is a checksum, but no local file, the file is deleted from the remote